arsatapathy/dependabot-poc-doc/readme.md

 # Scenarios
-## Scan and update to any latest version
+## Scan and update all dependencies to any latest version

 ### job.yaml
 ```yaml